dotslash/bookmarks/chrome_plugin/README.md

 [https://gist.github.com/jboner/2841832](https://gist.github.com/jboner/2841832)

-The extension adds a popup next to the address bar, which on clicking lets the user (me) add custom handles to current tab url.If there are any some handles to current tab url, the extension shows them all.
-See the below examples
+The extension adds a popup next to the address bar, which on clicking lets the user (me) add custom handles to current tab url.If there are any handles to current tab url, the extension shows them all.

 Check the screenshots to see how the extention looks when
 - Wrong secret entered when adding a handle